KTM Class 82: Service history

 The Class 82 used to operate in a fixed 3-car formation for its regular service.
-During the 1995–1999 period it used to operate at peak hours in a 3+3 car formation.
+During the 1995–1999 period, it used to operate at peak hours in a 3+3 car formation.
 But this configuration was soon discontinued.

-Briefly from 2010 to 2012, all train sets of this class were used in a hybrid diesel pull configuration in which an unpowered EMU would be towed by a diesel locomotive and while it gets electricity from an attached commercial generator wagon.

-Since the transformers and power pick-ups could not be replaced, the company dubbed this as KTM "Hybrid" trains, serviced at both Batu Caves-Klang and Kajang-Rawang routes.
+Briefly from 2010 to 2012, all train sets of this class were used in a hybrid diesel pull configuration in which an unpowered EMU would be towed by a diesel locomotive while it got electricity from an attached commercial generator wagon.
+Since the transformers and power pick-ups could not be replaced, the company dubbed these as KTM "Hybrid" trains, serviced at both the Batu Caves-Klang and Kajang-Rawang routes.

-Despite its young age, the arrival of the KTM Class 92 in 2012 resulted in total retirement of the entire KTM Class 82 fleet, with the many cannibalised for parts, while others are being retired due to accidents and incidents, there are no more working sets available for use, added to complexity of having not able to source any more parts from factory.
+Despite its young age, the arrival of the KTM Class 92 in 2012 resulted in the total retirement of the entire KTM Class 82 fleet, with many being cannibalized for parts, while others are being retired due to accidents and incidents.
+There are no more working sets available for use, adding to the complexity of not being able to source any more parts from the factory.
 This marks the end of the entire KTM Class 82's short history.
 6 Class 82 sets have been abandoned at Ipoh Rail Yard.
-The other sets are currently unknown in their location.
+The whereabouts of the other sets are currently unknown.